 Compact dimensions and low trailer weight allow relaxed solo slipping, even on short ramps.
 A flat keel provides protection in flat areas.
 Non-slip surfaces and clear walkways are a must.

-• Compact Deep-V: They also work - provided they are light enough to allow easy slipping at small water access points and maintain e-efficiency.
+Compact Deep-V: They also work - as long as they are light enough to allow easy slipping at small water access points and maintain e-efficiency.

 Pro tip: Conversion with jackplate